ottenwbe/bosh-install/README.md

      ./rollout.sh
      ```

-1. To destroy your environment after you finished the tutorial, execute the destroy script.
+1. To destroy your environment after you finished the guide, execute the destroy script.
 You may want to go through your AWS console to make sure that everything is destroyed as planned.

     ```bash
     ./destroy.sh